DTJF/libpruio/src/doc/_4_examples.md

 install the `libpruio-bin` package (see section \ref SecDebPac) and run pre-compiled binaries instead.

+\note In the descript the programm start is described using `sudo` in
+      case of pinmuxing requirements.
+You can omit `sudo` when you use the LKM pinmuxing as a member of group `pruio`, see section \ref SecPinmuxing for details.

 Here's an overview of all shipped examples

 |                Name     | Output | Pinmux | Wiring | Mode | Description          | src/examples     | src/c_examples | src/python     | libpruio-bin       |